hjake123/reactive/LATEST_CHANGELOG.md

 - Reworked visuals for the Living Staff of Power
 - Reworked visuals for the Curse Assimilation and Astral reactions
 - Required NeoForge version is now `21.1.181` or above
+- Supported KubeJS version is now `2101.7.1` or above